ionic-team/getting-started-iv-react/README.md

 Now we have the types defined within the domain of our application.
 The only code within our application that will have to worry about what this means within the context of the Identity Vault configuration is our `useVault()` hook.

-First, we will create a helper function in `src/hooks/useVault.ts` that takes in one of our application's types and returns the corresponding `VaultType` and `DeviceSecurityType`.
-This function will reside outside of the `useVault()` definition:
+First, create a custom type specific to our application along with a helper function in `src/hooks/useVault.ts`.
+This code will reside outside of the `useVault()` definition:

 ```TypeScript
 type LockType = 'NoLocking' | 'Biometrics' | 'SystemPasscode' | undefined;